The-AI-Alliance/open-trusted-data-initiative/docs/catalog/other_datasets.markdown

 # Other Datasets

-Many other open datasets are not hosted at Hugging Face, but are not yet part of our catalog.
-For now, they are listed here.
+Many other open datasets are not hosted at Hugging Face, so they are not yet part of our catalog.
+Other datasets that are hosted there aren't picked up by our metadata scans for various reasons.
+A common blocker is that some datasets are open access, but you have to request access explicitly before using them, even to get their Croissant metadata!
+This is an issue we will have to address.

+For now, here is a list of notable datasets that don't appear in the catalog pages, grouped into general topic areas.

 <details open markdown="block">
   <summary>